AdobeDocs/audience-manager.de-DE/help/using/integration/sending-audience-data/real-time-data-integration/real-time-data-transfer.md

 ---

-# Erfassung von Inbound-Daten in Echtzeit {#real-time-inbound-data-ingestion}
+# Real-Time Inbound Data Ingestion {#real-time-inbound-data-ingestion}

-Der Echtzeit-Datenerfassungsprozess nutzt eine Reihe von `HTTP` Anforderungen aus dem Browser eines Benutzers, um Daten an Audience Manager weiterzugeben.
+The real-time inbound data ingestion process uses a series of `HTTP` requests from a user's browser to pass in data to Audience Manager.

 <!-- c_rt_inbound_real_time.xml -->

 Eingehende Daten sollten als Schlüssel-Wert-Paare mit dem Namen Signal formatiert werden.
 Typically, each signal is mapped to a segment created or managed through the user interface or [!DNL API].

-## URL-Zeichenfolgenparameter und -syntax {#url-string-syntax}
+## URL String Parameters and Syntax {#url-string-syntax}

-Die [!DNL URL] für eine eingehende Datenübertragung sollte die unten beschriebenen Variablen enthalten.
-Denken Sie daran, [Eigenschaften](../../../features/traits/create-onboarded-rule-based-traits.md) und [eine Ordnerstruktur](../../../features/traits/trait-storage.md#create-trait-storage-folder) in der [!DNL Audience Manager] Benutzeroberfläche zu erstellen, bevor Sie Echtzeit-Datenübertragungen einrichten.
+The [!DNL URL] for an inbound data transfer should contain the variables described below.
+Remember to [create traits](../../../features/traits/create-onboarded-rule-based-traits.md) and a [folder structure](../../../features/traits/trait-storage.md#create-trait-storage-folder) in the [!DNL Audience Manager] UI before setting up real-time data transfers.

 >[!NOTE]
 >